-Payment is not required at the time of registration, but you will need to select payment of “Check or Purchase Order” to maintain a balance on your account (that you can pay by credit card later).
+Payment is not required at the time of registration, but you will need to select the “Check or Purchase Order” payment option to maintain a balance on your account (registrants who select this option can pay by credit card later).

 Non-School Librarian Registrations

-If you indicated on your submission that you will have a co-presenter(s) outside of the school library field who requires a waiver, AASL will be contacting you directly with directions for their registration.
+If you indicated on your submission that you will have a co-presenter(s) outside of the school library field who requires a waiver, AASL sent instructions for non-school librarian registration in your session date/time assignment.